 - Add the crushed garlic, and cook for a further minute or so, then add the ground beef.

-- Cook for a minute, breaking apart any clumps of meat with a wooden spoon, cooking, a good 6-8 minutes until lamb is all cooked through and brown with no pink bits remaining.
+- Cook for a minute, breaking apart any clumps of meat with a wooden spoon, cooking, a good 6-8 minutes until beef is all cooked through and brown with no pink bits remaining.
 Keep stirring and breaking apart clumps of meat- you can even use a potato masher to break the meat apart a little.

 - If desired, drain any extra fat.
 Add all the spices (seven spice or all spice, cinnamon, salt and black pepper) and stir to combine.
 Taste the mince and adjust for seasoning.